Trend-Aware Multi-Task Learning for Short-Term Energy Forecasting: CaReTS Framework

 \subsection{CaReTS Architecture}

 Unlike traditional regression-based approaches that directly predict future values, this work designs two types of dual-stream CaReTS architectures that combine classification and regression tasks, as illustrated in Figure \ref{fig:1}.
 In both architectures, time series models such as CNNs, LSTMs, and Transformers are employed to encode temporal features from the input sequence $\textbf{x} = \{x_1, x_2,…,x_n\}$.
-Here, $n$ denotes the total number of input variables, with the last entry $x_n$ must denote the most recent observation of the target variable.
+Here, $n$ denotes the total number of input variables, which may represent either a univariate or a multivariate time series.
+For instance, when predicting from the past three observations of two variables ($v_1$ and $v_2$), $\mathbf{x}$ is constructed as $\{v_1 (t-2), v_1 (t-1), v_1 (t), v_2 (t-2), v_2 (t-1), v_2 (t)\}$.
+Notably, the last entry $x_n$ (e.g., $v_2(t)$ in this example) must denote the most recent observation of the target variable.

 The encoded temporal features are then processed through dual-stream pathways but differ in their fusion strategies.
-In architecture (a), these features are fed in parallel into two separate fully connected (FC) streams: a classification stream to model the stepwise trend (i.e., upward or downward) and a regression stream to estimate the corresponding deviations relative to the latest observation $x_n$.
-The final prediction $\hat{\mathbf{y}}=\{\hat{y}_1,\hat{y}_2,\dots,\hat{y}_K\}=\{\hat{x}_{n+1},\hat{x}_{n+2},\dots,\hat{x}_{n+K}\}$ is obtained in a residual form to fuse the outputs from both streams, i.e. the sum of $x_n$ and the predicted deviation $\hat{\boldsymbol{\Delta}}$.
+In architecture (a), these features are fed in parallel into two separate fully connected (FC) streams: a classification stream to model the stepwise trend (e.g., upward or downward) and a regression stream to estimate the corresponding deviations relative to the latest observation $x_n$.
+The final prediction $\hat{\mathbf{y}}=\{\hat{y}_1,\hat{y}_2,\dots,\hat{y}_K\}=\{\hat{x}_{n+1},\hat{x}_{n+2},\dots,\hat{x}_{n+K}\}$ is obtained in a residual form that fuses the outputs of both streams with the last observation, i.e., the sum of $x_n$ and the predicted deviation $\hat{\boldsymbol{\Delta}} = \{\hat{\Delta}_1, \hat{\Delta}_2,\dots,\hat{\Delta}_K\}$.
 In contrast, architecture (b) adopts a sequential dual-stream design.
 The encoded temporal features are first processed by the classification stream to infer the trend.
 The resulting classification output is then concatenated with the original temporal features and passed into the regression stream for deviation estimation.
 Therefore, a separate fusion module is no longer required.
 Finally, similar to architecture (a), the final predictions $\hat{\textbf{y}}$ are produced by combining the predicted deviations $\hat{\boldsymbol{\Delta}}$ with the latest observation $x_n$.